laravel/docs/blade.md

         Submit
     </button>

-If you would like an attribute other than `class` to have its values appended together, you may use the `prepends` method:
+If you would like an attribute other than `class` to have its default value and injected values joined together, you may use the `prepends` method.
+In this example, the `data-controller` attribute will always begin with `profile-controller` and any additional injected `data-controller` values will be placed after this default value:

     <div {{ $attributes->merge(['data-controller' => $attributes->prepends('profile-controller')]) }}>
         {{ $slot }}